 The structures that marked those sacred sites are disappearing, destroyed by modern development or plowed under by farmers.
-Wisconsin once was home to tens of thousands of mounds, an estimated 80 percent of which have been destroyed.
+Wisconsin once was home to tens of thousands of mounds, an estimated 80% of which have been destroyed.
 Cartographers have mapped earthworks’ locations for more than 100 years, and even locations on those maps are disappearing.

 “This has occurred too many times across the state.
-I’ll pull up a surface model from the lidar data and I see nothing,” says Mike Farkas, associate research scientist for archaeological data at the Illinois State Archaeological Survey.
+I’ll pull up a surface model from the lidar data and I see nothing,” says Mike Farkas, a research scientist for archaeological data at the Illinois State Archaeological Survey.
 “The site and mounds are gone.
 I mean entirely gone, erased from the landscape.
 Archaeological sites are being destroyed, and it is just so difficult to get most people to notice or even care.
 I see it like a page being lost from the book of our history.”

 Woodlief says lidar and other remote sensing technologies will continue to become cheaper and easier to use, making it easier for professionals and amateurs drawn to these sites to discover what’s there before it gets destroyed.
 But for private landowners, there are disincentives to investigating their property further.
 Yet ignoring remote sensing has consequences, too, if you later have to dig on your property and come across an unexpected artifact.
 “Once you start digging and you hit something, then the whole project stops; it becomes a whole investigation,” says Woodlief, who extracts data from remote sensing technology as an engineer for Esri, a geographic information systems company.